 - CORSAIR Carbide SPEC-06 RGB

-This sums up the introduction to this series.
-In the next upcoming few days I’ll be releasing some unboxing videos and commentary on the piece of hardware I choose and why.
-This will help you understand my reasoning behind my choices while attempting to respect my budget of a $1000 USD/$1350 CAD.
+In the next upcoming few days, I’ll be releasing some unboxing videos and commentary on the piece of hardware I choose for my gaming computer and why.
+It will help you understand my reasoning behind my choices while attempting to respect my budget of USD 1000/ CAD 1350.

-If you have any comments, questions feel free to drop a comment below and share this intro to this series.
+If you have any comments, or questions, drop a comment below and share this intro to this series.